armin-fx/BandedScad/doc/draft_transform.md

 #### scale_points [^][contents]
 [scale_points]: #scale_points-
-Scale every point in a list at given axis.
+Scale every point in a list on each axis.
 Works like `scale()`.

 _Arguments:_
 ```OpenSCAD
 scale_points (list, v)
 ```
+- `v`
-- `v` - vector with scale factor for each axis
+  - vector with scale factor for each axis
+  - missing numbers in the vector list will not scale the respective axis
+  - as number, all axis will scale with this factor

 _Operation for one point:_
 `scale_point (p, v)`